Somatic Movement, Costume & Performance

 Costumes have been an under-utilized tool in somatic-based practices.
 The hope is to instigate new possibilities in this field and to create new bridges between somatic-based practice, costume design, performance, health, and culture.

-Since 2011, Somatic Costumes™ are created and designed in collaboration with Sandra Arroniz Lacunza, and Carolina Rieckhof and more recently in 2014 with Marta Jiménez Salcedo (all visual artists and costume designers with an MA in Costume Design for Performance from the London College of Fashion).
-In Dec 2013, two other visual artists/costume designers (Christina Hardinge and Oliver Cronk) also participated in the project, collaborating on costumes for a Somatic Movement and Costume class.
-We also collaborated with amazing photographer Luna Pérez Visairas and dancers with somatic costumes in the natural environment in 2014.
+Since 2011, Somatic Costumes™ are created and designed in collaboration with Sandra Arroniz Lacunza, and Carolina Rieckhof (visual artists and costume designers with an MA in Costume Design for Performance from the London College of Fashion).
+Other collaborators include Marta Jiménez Salcedo (2014), and Christina Hardinge and Oliver Cronk participated in the project, collaborating on costumes for a Somatic Movement and Costume class in 2013.
+We also collaborated with photographer Luna Pérez Visairas and dancers with somatic costumes in the natural environment in 2014.

 To purchase Somatic Costumes™, please visit our Educational Tools page.